Richmond Falcon Cam FAQ

-The Richmond falcons are one of only 25-30 Peregrine Falcon pairs here in Virginia.
+According to the Center for Conservation Biology at the College of William and Mary (Watts, 2019), the Richmond falcons are one of only 31 Peregrine Falcon pairs here in Virginia.
 Considering the precarious status of the Virginia falcon population as recently as 35 years ago, we feel privileged to be able to monitor so closely the nesting cycle of this remarkable species.
 It is with great pleasure that we bring you the Richmond Falcon Cam!

 Q: Do the same Peregrine Falcons nest at this site each year?